JetBrains/teamcity-documentation/topics/known-issues.md

 When performing `xcodebuild clean` on a project that uses a customized build location outside the derived data directory, and that has older build products produced prior to Xcode 10, Xcode might report an error indicating that it won't delete directories not created by the new build system.
 (40427159)
 See [Xcode documentation](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_release_notes/build_system_release_notes_for_xcode_10) for details.

 To resolve this issue, we suggest that you use Xcode 11 instead.
-To workaround this issue in Xcode 10, you can either clean the output directory manually or try using the previous build system by passing `-UseNewBuildSystem=NO` to command line parameters.
+To work around this issue in Xcode 10, you can either clean the output directory manually or try using the previous build system by passing `-UseNewBuildSystem=NO` to command line parameters.

 ## Cross-server Projects pop-up menu may not work in latest browsers
 {product="tc"}

 Due to the recent updates in the [SameSite cookie](https://web.dev/samesite-cookies-explained/) support, the __Projects__ pop-up menu may not display [cross-server projects](configuring-cross-server-projects-pop-up-menu.md) in some latest web browsers (see [more details](https://www.chromestatus.com/feature/5088147346030592) for Chrome Platform).

-If you cannot access the cross-server __Projects__ menu, you can try to temporarily workaround this issue by changing your browser settings:
+If you cannot access the cross-server __Projects__ menu, you can try to temporarily work around this issue by changing your browser settings:

 * In Google Chrome, open the `chrome://flags` page and disable the "_SameSite by default cookies_" option.
 * In Mozilla Firefox, open the `about:config` page and disable the `network.cookie.sameSite.laxByDefault` option.